cloverstudio/PAC_Backend/src/client/js/lib/SimpleWebRTC/README.md

 - `el` the element that contains the local screen stream

-`leftRoom, roomName` - emitted after successfully leaving the current room, ending all peers, and stopping the local screen stream
+`'leftRoom', roomName` - emitted after successfully leaving the current room, ending all peers, and stopping the local screen stream

-`videoAdded, videoEl, peer` - emitted when a peer stream is added
+`'videoAdded', videoEl, peer` - emitted when a peer stream is added

 - `videoEl` - the video element associated with the stream that was added
 - `peer` - the peer associated with the stream that was added

-`videoRemoved, videoEl, peer` - emitted when a peer stream is removed
+`'videoRemoved', videoEl, peer` - emitted when a peer stream is removed

 - `videoEl` - the video element associated with the stream that was removed
 - `peer` - the peer associated with the stream that was removed